 “In addition to being cheap, effective, quick and safe, the procedure has the added advantage of hardly, if ever, causing additional rhythm disturbances as a consequence of lesion formation.”

-Dr Gopal made news in 2016 when he implanted the first subcutaneous shock device — also known as a Subcutaneous Cardioverter Defibrillator (S-ICD) — into a patient in Africa.
+Razeen made news in 2016 when he implanted the first subcutaneous shock device — also known as a subcutaneous cardioverter defibrillator (S-ICD) — into a patient in Africa.

 “This leaves the heart and blood vessels untouched, and so provides a safer alternative to conventional implantable defibrillators without the complications associated with cardiac wires.”

-Earlier this year Dr Gopal again made news when he performed the first proctor guided series of implants — a newly accepted technique or modality of pacing the heart artificially, but in the most physiological manner to date — in Africa.
+Earlier this year Razeen again made news when he performed the first proctor-guided series of implants — a newly accepted technique or modality of pacing the heart artificially, but in the most physiological manner to date — in Africa.

 Asked when and how he ended up in the professional field, he reveals his father was a general practitioner and that he grew up in a home filled with empathy for the infirm, and those with afflictions as a result of it.